 Mill Planned Commercial/Industrial Plan

 In September 2012, the City of Snoqualmie annexed one of the largest remaining undeveloped sites in King County, previously operated as a lumber mill for nearly 100 years.
 The annexation required no transfer of monetary funds.
-The site is located within the City of Snoqualmie and owned by Snoqualmie Mill Ventures LLC.
+The 261-acre site is located within the City of Snoqualmie and owned by Snoqualmie Mill Ventures LLC.
 It does not include the adjacent Mill Pond/Borst Lake property.

 Snoqualmie Mill Ventures LLC submitted an application for Planned Commercial/Industrial (PCI)Plan review in April 2017.
 The Plan’s Draft Environmental Impact Statement has been in preparation since that time.